Delaware’s Transfer Tax is a Sales Tax in Disguise

 They are different problems.

-Property taxes are ongoing and tied to ownership.
+Property taxes are ongoing and tied to ownership and home valuation.
 The realty transfer tax is a one-time penalty for moving.
 Addressing the transfer tax targets a specific affordability barrier without disrupting local school or municipal funding structures.

 What’s the bottom line?